Room AcousticsPhysical and Geometrical (Ray) Acoustics

 Sound in an enclosure can be described as a diffused, if the intensity of the sound energy is equal in every location of the room, or the sound energy flows equally in every direction.
 Many different factors can enhance the diffused sound.
 These factors include geometrical irregularities, absence of focusing surfaces, the distribution of absorptive and reflective elements randomly scattered through the space, and the existence of diffusing objects (furniture) or panels (diffusers).

 Diffusing panels scatter the sound in all, or in certain directions depending on their type and geometrical dimension.
 A new type of diffusers is the Schroeder diffuser (Quadratic-residue diffusers).
 Its diffusion characteristics do not depend solely on its geometrical dimensions, but also on an array of wells with depths determined by a listed quadratic residue sequence.

 Reverberation time is the time required for the sound level in the room to decay 60 dB, or in other words, it is the time needed for a loud sound to be inaudible after turning off the sound source.
 This concept is shown in the following drawing and in the "examples" page:

-There are few conditions that a smooth-surface panel should meet to be considered a sound reflector.
-These conditions are illustrated in the following figure:
+A smooth-surface panel is considered a sound reflector if it meets the conditions illustrated in the following figure: